Albion, Michigan

 Albion is a city in Calhoun County in the south central region of the Lower Peninsula of the U.S. state of Michigan.
-The population was 7,700 at the 2020 census and is part of the Battle Creek Metropolitan Statistical Area.
+The population was 7,700 at the 2020 census.
+Albion is part of the Battle Creek Metropolitan Statistical Area.

-The earliest English-speaking settlers also referred to this area as The Forks, because it is situated at the confluence of the north and south branches of the Kalamazoo River.
-In the early 20th century, immigrants came to Albion from a variety of eastern European nations, including the current Lithuania and Russia.
-More recently, Hispanic or Latino immigrants have come from Mexico and Central America.
+The earliest English-speaking settlers also called this area The Forks, because it is at the confluence of the north and south branches of the Kalamazoo River.
+In the early 20th century, immigrants came to Albion from various eastern European nations, including the current Lithuania and Russia.
+More recently, Latino immigrants have come from Mexico and Central America.
 The Festival of the Forks has been held annually since 1967 to celebrate Albion's diverse ethnic heritage.

-Since the 19th century, several major manufacturers were established here and Albion became known as a factory town.
-This has changed with the closure of several manufacturers.
-In the 21st century, Albion's culture is changing to that of a college town whose residents have a strong interest in technology and sustainability issues.
+Since the 19th century, several major manufacturers were established in Albion, which became known as a factory town.
+This changed after several manufacturers closed.
+In the 21st century, Albion's culture is changing to that of a college town whose residents have a strong interest in technology and sustainability.
 Albion College is a private liberal arts college with a student population of about 1,250.
 Albion is a sister city with Noisy-le-Roi, France.

 History

-The first European-American settler, Tenney Peabody, arrived in 1833 along with his brother-in-law Charles Blanchard, and another young man named Clark Dowling.
+The first European-American settler, Tenney Peabody, arrived in 1833 along with his brother-in-law, Charles Blanchard, and another young man, Clark Dowling.
 Peabody's family followed soon after.
 In 1835, the Albion Company, a land development company formed by Jesse Crowell, platted a village.
 Peabody's wife was asked to name the settlement.
 She considered the name "Peabodyville", but selected "Albion" instead, after the former residence of Jesse Crowell.
-Crowell was appointed in 1838 as the first US postmaster here.
+Crowell was appointed in 1838 as the first US postmaster there.

-Many early settlers migrated here from western New York and New England, part of a movement after construction of the Erie Canal, and opening of new lands in Michigan and other Great Lakes territories.
+Many early settlers migrated to Albion from western New York and New England, part of a movement after the construction of the Erie Canal and the opening of new lands in Michigan and other Great Lakes territories.
 They first developed agriculture and it became a rural trading village.
 Settlers were strong supporters of education and in 1835, Methodists established Albion College affiliated with their church.
-The first classes were held in Albion in 1843.
+Its first classes were held in 1843.
 The college was known by a few other names before 1861.
 At that time it was fully authorized to confer four-year degrees on both men and women.

 Albion incorporated as a village in 1855, following construction of the railroad here in 1852, which stimulated development.
 It became a city in 1885.

 Mills were constructed to operate on the water power of the forks of the Kalamazoo River.
-They were the first industry in the town, used to process lumber, grain and other products to build the village.
+They were the first industry in the town, used to process lumber, grain, and other products to build the village.
 Albion quickly became a mill town as well as an agricultural market.
 The river that powered industry also flooded the town.